inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 Since polygons are made up of points and lines, let’s jump into polygons.
 Once you’ve mastered this, creating a point or a line layer should be easy!

-3. Check the box next to:guilabel:`Polygon`.
+3. Check the box next to :guilabel:`Polygon`.

 .. image:: /static/training/beginner/qgis-inasafe/image174.*
    :align: center